homearanya/inspiring-leaders/src/pages/articles.md

 ---
 templateKey: "articles-page"
-excerpt: "A selection of my most popular articles"
+excerpt: "This is a selection of articles on Leadership Development & Employee Wellness Support related subjects"
 bannerimage:
   alt: Patterns in the sand
   image: /img/about-me-banner.jpg